 Data Science

 The array join() is a built-in method that combines the array items and returns a string.
-The items will be separated by a specified separator.
+A specified separator will separate the elements.
 The default separator is a comma (,).
-If you are working with an array, it’s beneficial to add additional strings.
+If you are working with an array, adding additional strings is beneficial.

 const spain = "Hola";